Realise your potential.

 What support will I get?

-Before you start the course, the Provider will assess what help you will need to complete an Access to HE Diploma and advise you about a diploma that is appropriate to your needs.
+Before you start the course, the Centre will assess what help you will need to complete an Access to HE Diploma and advise you about a diploma that is appropriate to your needs.

 What qualifications do I need to get started?